 A group of six men from Morocco departed from Bihać (BiH) by bus and arrived in Šturlić (BiH) at around 7:30AM on May 28.
-They spent the day by the Šturlova River that divides the Bosnian and Croatian borders.
-The respondent stated that two people driving a car with a Swedish license plate came up and spoke to the group and tried to find out information about where they were going.
-According to the respondent, he believed these were civilian police officers because a few minutes after the people left, a Bosnian man told them to be careful because they are police.
+They spent the day by the Šturlova River that marks the Bosnian and Croatian borders.
+The respondent stated that two people driving a car with a Swedish license plate came up, spoke to the group and tried to find out information about where they were going.
+According to the respondent, he believed these were civilian police officers because a few minutes after the people had left, a Bosnian man told them to be careful because they are police.

 The group waited until it was dark outside and around 9:00PM they crossed the small river.
 They had no trouble getting across because there was a small cable for them to hold onto as they walked through the shallow water.
 All six group members crossed, but when they arrived in Croatia, there were six or seven Croatian officers waiting for them.
 Three individuals managed to run away while the other three members of the group were apprehended and pushed back to Bosnia.

 The three members of the group who escaped the police walked in the forests for nine days until they reached the Slovenian border.
 They struggled in the forests because they ran out of food after four days.
 For five days they walked without eating and three days without water.
 They arrived to the Slovenian border at 3:00PM on June 6 and they tried to cross the Kolpa River.

 “It took me fifteen minutes to swim across the river.
 The water looked calm on top, but underneath it felt like someone was pulling me down.
 I was a swim instructor in Morocco, but my friend could not swim well.
 He went in the water but he didn’t come out.
 I looked for him for three hours but I never found him.”